 If you have any questions about using shadows in photos, let us know in the comments.

-Also, we love good news, so if our shadow photography tips have helped you to understand how to photograph shadows, share that too.
+Also, I love good news, so if my shadow photography tips have helped you to understand how to photograph shadows, share that too.